GursehajHarika/Genergetic/Dashboards.md

 ### Description:

-  * This is a home pages, with a summary of
+  * This is dashboard home page, apon sucessful login users are presented with a personalized home page.
+  * ON the top menu, users can quickly have a glance at their total connected devices, Active devices, how much money they have saved (Depending on their perfered filter)